 In progress

 This current phase involves setting the priorities, strategic direction and policies that will support Burnaby in achieving the community’s vision for 2050.
-Phase 3 will include several opportunities for community members, key stakeholders and host Nations to provide feedback on the key sections and policy areas of the Official Community Plan including draft policy directions and growth scenarios.
+Phase 3 includes several opportunities for community members, key stakeholders and host Nations to provide feedback on the key sections and policy areas of the Official Community Plan including draft policy directions and growth scenarios.

 Feedback gathered through this phase of engagement will be used to refine the draft policies and help prioritize the steps we take to achieve our community’s long-term vision for Burnaby.